amichalu/react-redux-front/README.md

 #### The front demo app REACT + REDUX + REDUX-THUNK

+This is the demo app, kind of invoices viewer utilizing React + Redux store, feeded with data by RESTful API app  https://github.com/amichalu/react-redux-back-flask

 :smile: Live demo: https://solidity.kz:9001

 The application was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) and designed in fulfilment of the pattern of [Presentational and Container Components](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0) recommended by Dan Abramov.